slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 -- Naval Ravikant [1974]*

 > *"Gravity is the speed of time." (...)
-"The job of a scientist is to listen carefully to nature, not to tell nature how to behave."
+"The job of a scientist is to listen carefully to nature, not to tell nature how to behave." (...)
+"One theorem carries as much information as an infinite number of experiments."
 -- x@pmddomingos*